INTERESTED IN WORKING WITH MIKKEL?

 A wedding off the coast of Hilton Head is also a great excuse to explore the Hilton Head, South Carolina area.
 It’s a wonderful family-friendly vacation spot and is fantastic for couples who love the beach.
 It’s a popular golf destination but I assure you, there’s plenty to do in Hilton Head, SC if you don’t golf.
 You can get to Daufuskie Island from Hilton Head via ferry.

 But I digress.
 I was there for a weekend filled with Christine and Jake’s family and friends for a truly relaxing, beautiful, coastal celebration.

-Their Daufuskie Island wedding was at an incredible location at Haig Point, a private community within the island, where Jake’s twin sister, Sarra, got married the same day as Christine’s sister, Gina (the day her and I met Christine).
-It’s also where Jake’s parents have retired, in a gorgeous southern home with a double decked front porched.
+Their Daufuskie Island wedding was at an incredible location at Haig Point, a private community within the island, where Jake’s twin sister, Sarra, got married the same day as Christine’s sister, Gina (the day she and I met Christine).
+It’s also where Jake’s parents have retired, in a gorgeous southern home with a double-decked front porched.
 That’s where the groomsmen got ready.

 White roses were wrapped with Magnolia leaves for the bride’s bouquet and the groom’s boutonniere contained amazing succulents and was tied with twine.
 Rose gold rings would be placed on their fingers as they said “I do!” overlooking the Harbor River.